simeononsecurity/simeononsecurity.ch/content/articles/the-importance-of-cybersecurity-insurance-and-how-to-choose-the-right-policy/index.en.md

 **Why is Cybersecurity Insurance Important?**

 Cybersecurity insurance is important because it helps businesses mitigate the financial impact of a cyber attack or data breach.
-Cyber attacks and data breaches can be incredibly expensive to remediate, and the cost of remediation can quickly spiral out of control if a business is not adequately prepared.
+Cyber attacks and data breaches can be incredibly expensive to remediate, and the cost of remediation can quickly spiral out of control if a business isn't adequately prepared.

 In addition to the financial impact of a cyber attack or data breach, there are also legal and regulatory ramifications.
 Many countries have laws and regulations that require businesses to notify individuals if their personal information has been compromised in a data breach.
 Failure to comply with these regulations can result in significant fines and legal fees.